designedmind/2017/multiple-drafts-overview.md

 last_updated: September 20, 2015

-summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possible be.
+summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possibly be.
 I revisit Dennett's key arguments, and argue that in each case that the phenomena in question are not evidence against a coming together, but instead a glimpse of the clever tricks used to implement a coming together."